-- Inclusive -Making sure everyone can participate, whatever their background or circumstances. - Pregnancy and Maternity This is the state that any female person of any age are in if they are or have been pregnant, have given birth within the last 26 weeks, or are breast feeding a baby who is aged 26 weeks or younger. - Race The definition of Race is outlined in the Equality Act 2010 as one of the protected characteristics which refer to a group of people defined by their race, colour, and nationality (including citizenship) ethnic or national origins. - Religion or Belief- The term 'religion or belief' refers to a religious and/or philosophical belief, including lack of belief (e.g. Atheism).
+• Pregnancy and Maternity - This is the state that any female person of any age is in if they are or have been pregnant, have given birth within the last 26 weeks, or are breast feeding a baby who is aged 26 weeks or younger.

+• Race - The definition of Race is outlined in the Equality Act 2010 as one of the protected characteristics which refer to a group of people defined by their race, colour, and nationality (including citizenship) ethnic or national origins.

+• Religion or Belief- The term 'religion or belief' refers to a religious and/or philosophical belief, including lack of belief (e.g., Atheism).
 A religion must be identifiable and have a clear structure or belief system.
-A belief need not include faith or worship of a god or gods, but must affect how a person lives their lives or perceives the world (e.g. Humanism) - Sexual Orientation A person's sexual orientation towards (1) persons of the same sex, (2) persons of the opposite sex, or (3) persons of either sex
+A belief need not include faith or worship of a god or gods, but must affect how a person lives their lives or perceives the world (e.g. Humanism)

+• Sexual Orientation A person's sexual orientation towards (1) persons of the same sex, (2) persons of the opposite sex, or (3) persons of either sex